7heMech/Replit-Identity/README.md

+###### Supports typescript.
+This package can create and verify replit identity tokens.

-Replit Identity is a signed identity token for every Repl that your code can use to authenticate other Repls when communicating with your APIs and services.
+An identity token is a signed token for every Repl that your code can use to authenticate other Repls when communicating with your APIs and services.
 ## Installation
 ```
 npm install replit-identity